home-assistant/home-assistant.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

 ---
 layout: page
-title: "Remote Access with SSL via LetsEncrypt"
+title: "Remote Access with TLS/SSL via Let's Encrypt"
-description: "A guide to remotely accessing HA and securing the connection with an SSL certificate from LetsEncrypt"
+description: "A guide to remotely accessing Home Assistant and securing the connection with an SSL certificate from Let's Encrypt"
 date: 2017-03-16 17:00
 sidebar: true
 comments: false
 sharing: true
 footer: true
-ha_category: Infrastructure
 ---

 <p class='warning'>
-Before exposing your HA instance to the outside world it is ESSENTIAL that you have set a password following the advice on the [http](https://home-assistant.io/docs/configuration/basic/) page.
+Before exposing your Home Aassistant instance to the outside world it is ESSENTIAL that you have set a password following the advice on the [http](https://home-assistant.io/docs/configuration/basic/) page.
 </p>

 This guide was added by mf_social on 16/03/2017 and was valid at the time of writing.
 This guide makes the following assumptions:

- * You can access your HA instance across your local network, and access the device that it is on via SSH from your local network.
+ * You can access your Home Assistant instance across your local network, and access the device that it is on via SSH from your local network.
  * You know the internal IP address of your router and can access your router's configuration pages.
- * You have already set up a password for your HA instance, following the advice on this page: [http](https://home-assistant.io/docs/configuration/basic/)
+ * You have already set up a password for your Home Assistant instance, following the advice on this page: [http](https://home-assistant.io/docs/configuration/basic/)
- * You want to access your HA instance when you are away from home (ie, not connected to your local network) and secure it with an SSL certificate.
+ * You want to access your Home Assistant instance when you are away from home (ie, not connected to your local network) and secure it with an TLS/SSL certificate.
  * You have a basic understanding of the phrases I have used so far.
  * You are not currently running anything on port 80 on your network (you'd know if you were).
- * If you are not using HA on a debian/raspian/hassbian system you will be able to convert any of the terminology I use in to the correct syntax for your system.
+ * If you are not using Home Assistant on a Debian/Raspian/Hassbian system you will be able to convert any of the terminology I use in to the correct syntax for your system.
  * You understand that this is a 'guide' covering the general application of these things to the general masses and there are things outside of the scope of it, and it does not cover every eventuality (although I have made some notes where people may stumble).
 Also, I have used some turns of phrase to make it easier to understand for the novice reader which people of advanced knowledge may say is innacurate.
 My goal here is to get you through this guide with a satisfactory outcome and have a decent understanding of what you are doing and why, not to teach you advanced internet communication protocols.
  * Each step presumes you have fully completed the previous step succesfully, so if you did an earlier step following a different guide, please ensure that you have not missed anything out that may affect the step you have jumped to, and ensure that you adapt any commands to take in to account different file placements from other guides.

 Steps we will take:

 0 - Gain a basic level of understanding around IP addresses, port numbers and port forwarding 1 - Set your device to have a static IP address
-2 - Set up port forwarding without SSL and test connection 3 - Set up a DuckDNS account
+2 - Set up port forwarding without TLS/SSL and test connection 3 - Set up a DuckDNS account
-4 - Obtain an ssl certificate from LetsEncrypt
+4 - Obtain a TLS/SSL certificate from Let's Encrypt
 5 - Check the incoming conection
 6 - Clean up port forwards
-7 - Set up a sensor to monitor the expiry date of the certificate 8 - Set up an automatic renewal of the SSL certificate.
-9 - Set up an alert to warn us if something went wrong.
+7 - Set up a sensor to monitor the expiry date of the certificate 8 - Set up an automatic renewal of the TLS/SSL certificate 9 - Set up an alert to warn us if something went wrong

-#### {% linkable_title 0 - Gain a basic level of understanding around IP addresses, port numbers and port forwarding %}
+### {% linkable_title 0 - Gain a basic level of understanding around IP addresses, port numbers and port forwarding %}

 An IP address is a bit like a phone number.
-When you access your HA instance you type something similar to 192.168.0.200:8123 in to your address bar of your browser.
+When you access your Home Assistant instance you type something similar to 192.168.0.200:8123 in to your address bar of your browser.
 The bit before the colon is the IP address (in this case 192.168.0.200) and the bit after is the port number (in this case 8123).
-When you SSH in to the device running HA you will use the same IP address, and you will use port 22.
+When you SSH in to the device running Home Assistant you will use the same IP address, and you will use port 22.
 You may not be aware that you are using port 22, but if you are using Putty look in the box next to where you type the IP address, you will see that it has already selected port 22 for you.

 So, if an IP address is like a phone number, a port number is like an extension number.
-An analogy would be if you phone your local doctors on 192-1680-200 and the receptionist answers, you ask to speak to Dr Smith and she will put you through to extension 8123, which is the phone Dr Smith is sitting at.
-The doctors surgery is the device your HA is running on, Dr Smith is your HA.
-Thusly, your HA instance is 'waiting for your call' on port 8123, at the device IP 192.168.0.200 .
+An analogy would be if you phone your local doctors on 192-1680-200 and the receptionist answers, you ask to speak to Dr. Smith and she will put you through to extension 8123, which is the phone Dr. Smith is sitting at.
+The doctors surgery is the device your Home Assistant is running on, Dr. Smith is your Home Assistant.
+Thusly, your Home Assistant instance is 'waiting for your call' on port 8123, at the device IP 192.168.0.200 .

 Now, to speak to the outside world your connection goes through a router.
 Your router will have two IP addresses.
 One is the internal network number, most likely 192.168.0.1 in my example, and an external IP address that incoming traffic is sent to.
 In the example of calling the doctors, the external IP is your telephone number's area code.

-So, when we want to connect to our HA instance from outside our network we will need to call the correct extension number, at the correct phone number, in the correct area code.
+So, when we want to connect to our Home Assistant instance from outside our network we will need to call the correct extension number, at the correct phone number, in the correct area code.

 We will be looking for a system to run like this (in this example I will pretend our exernal IP is 12.12.12.12):